-	The currency that is used in Germany is Euro.
+The currency that is used in Germany is the Euro.
 While you will probably be able to pay with credit card in most restaurants, it might not always be an option – especially in cafés.
 Just in case, make sure to carry some cash with you at all time and you’ll be just fine.

 In Germany, it is normal to give a tip but the tipping amount is nowhere near as much as in North America.
-When you’re at a café and the bill is small, it’s fine to just round up to the next full Euro or give a 50 cent tip.
-If the bill is more expensive or you eat at a restaurant giving between 2 Euro and 10% of the bill is usually fine.
+When you’re at a café and the bill is very small, it’s fine to just round up to the next full Euro or give a 50 cent to 1 Euro tip.

 Plugs/Electronics Used in Germany

 That means if you’re coming from North America or the United Kingdom, you will need an adapter for your style of plug.
 Most electronics you’ll be bringing along can handle a range of voltage from 110 to 240 V and it’ll say on the label.

-If your electronic isn’t compatible for a 230 volt plug, then you’ll need BOTH a converter AND an adapter.
-Buying a two-in-one can save you the worry of having to buy both.
+Buying a travel adapter that handles different voltages can save you some worry.
 You can find one exactly like that here.
 It even includes USB ports for charging smaller electronics (cameras, phones, etc).

 In general, Germany has a good public transport system.
 If you are only travelling to bigger cities you’ll be more than fine to get around by bus, tram, S-Train, or Subway.

 If you want to take the train from one city to another or go on a day trip, you can look up the train schedule here.
 You can buy your ticket in advance and print it out or download the app and show it on your phone.

 If it is short distance trains only, you can also buy a ticket at the machine at the train station.
-However, for long distance connections including a ICE (the fast trains), there is a certain amount of “Savings Tickets” which can be significantly cheaper than the standard fare.
+However, for long distance connections including an ICE (the fast trains), there is a certain amount of “Savings Tickets” which can be significantly cheaper than the standard fare.